-5. Sexual abuse: Roles and responsibilities
+5. Sexual abuse: Roles and responsibilities.

-In Victoria, VFPMS has sole responsibility for provision of forensic medical services to under-18-year-olds who might have been sexually abused.
-This means that VFPMS is the service that collects forensic samples using the FMEK according to VIFM standards and all medico-legal reports regarding sexual abuse of under-18-year-olds should be written using the VFPMS report format, including when children are examined in regional Victoria.
+In Victoria, VFPMS has sole responsibility for provision of forensic medical services to under-18-year-olds who allege, or whom someone suspects, has been sexually abused.
+This means that VFPMS is the service that collects forensic samples using the FMEK.

+All medico-legal reports regarding sexual abuse of under-18-year-olds should be written using the VFPMS report format, including when children are examined in regional Victoria.